thejud/text-processing-cookbook/README.md

 for using perl as a general purpose filter.

 grep (or ag) is great when you want to select lines based on a pattern.
-Sometimes it's useful to select ranges of lines based on their position or by a delimiter.
+However, sometimes it is useful to select ranges of lines based on their position or by a delimiter instead.

 #### select first and last lines